 Fish Free Programs

 No fish or fish products are consumed on Tikkun HaYam programs.
-We walk the walk, and hope the spread that to our participants.
+We walk the walk and hope that influences our participants to remain mindful in their journey.

 What You Can Do

-While there are communities around the world that rely on seafood as their primary source of protein, in North America we eat fish out of choice, not necessity.
+While there are communities around the world that rely on seafood as their primary source of protein, in North America we eat fish out of choice, it's not a necessity.
 It is time to stop choosing seafood.
 There are several marine conservationists who agree, there is no such thing as sustainable seafood.
 As consumers, we hold a lot of power when it comes to environmental awareness.
 Choose to forgo that fish dish or choose sustainable options using Seafood Watch.